matterladd/Mix-Mover/README.md

 - `better-sqlite3-session-store` -> Stores user data across different sessions by integrating with `express-session`
 - `bcrypt` -> Hashing algorithm used to securely store passwords
 - `playwright` -> Headless browser library that is used for web scraping certain sites for playlist data
-- `tsx` -> Development tool for running backend without needing to build
-- `nodemon` -> Development tool for hot-reloading the backend server
 - `bottleneck` -> Handles API rate limiting for outside API requests

-### Project

-- `concurrently` -> runs multiple commands concurrently.
-Used to run client and server at the same time.

 ## File Structure